CONFERENCE SERIES: Biological Therapeutic Products

 Pipeline Three explores the pioneering world of protein-based therapeutics, from novel constructs to enhanced in vivo effects.
 The pipeline encompasses the state of the art in antibody and recombinant protein therapeutics, and provides a review of next generation therapeutics.
 The discovery, development and production of therapeutic proteins are also crucial activities in the protein engineering field.
 Pipeline Four provides the latest science and developments on topics covering all aspects of protein science, discovery, analysis, characterization, development and expression of these valuable and promising therapeutics.

-This DVD includes the following tracks:
+This digital course includes the following tracks:

 Targeting Genes, Engineering Vectors, Designing Constructs and Optimizing Clones